 - Examine legal issues, such as the burden of proof, and determine whether state or federal law applies.

-- Obtain a sworn statement from your physicians to gain a comprehensive understanding of your condition, the resulting limitations, and prognosis.
+- Obtain a sworn statement from your physicians to comprehensively explain your condition(s), the resulting limitations, and your prognosis.

-While there’s no guarantee that your appeal will be successful on the first or even the second attempt, we are committed to preparing an appeal that is precise, clear, and replete with all necessary data.
-Our mission is to ensure that the insurance company fulfills its obligation by paying the benefits you are entitled to and maximizing your recovery under your LTD policy.
+While there’s no guarantee that your appeal will succeed on the first or even the second attempt, we are committed to preparing an appeal that is precise, clear, and complete with all necessary data.
+Our mission is to ensure the insurance company fulfills its obligation by paying the benefits you are entitled to and maximizing your recovery under your LTD policy.

 We don’t charge attorney fees or costs unless we secure benefits for you.
 If your claim has been denied or terminated, the legal experts at Ortiz Law Firm are prepared to assist you in navigating bureaucratic complexities and advocating for your disability benefits.
 We represent claimants located anywhere in the United States.
 Contact us at (888) 321-8131 to discuss your claim today.